shortlink-org/shortlink/README.md

 # shortlink

-Shortlink is an open-source educational project that provides a pretty user interface and respects GDPR.
+ShortLink is an open-source educational project that provides a pretty user interface and respects GDPR.

 The goal of the project is to demonstrate the practical application of microservices architecture.